FAA orders grounding of certain Boeing 737 Max 9 planes after Alaska Airlines incident

 The incident comes less than four years after Boeing Max aircraft were allowed to fly passengers in the U.S. All Boeing Max planes were grounded worldwide in 2019 after two deadly crashes involving Max 8 jets.

-Last week, Boeing urged the FAA to check its 737 Max jets for loose bolts after the discovery of at least two planes with improperly tightened nuts.
+In December, Boeing urged airlines to check their 737 Max jets for loose bolts after the discovery of at least two planes with improperly tightened nuts.

+In a statement, Boeing spokesperson Jessica Kowal said the company supports the FAA's call for inspections.

+"Safety is our top priority and we deeply regret the impact this event has had on our customers and their passengers," Kowal said.
+"In addition, a Boeing technical team is supporting the NTSB's investigation into last night's event.
+We will remain in close contact with our regulator and customers."

 What happened Friday night